Sheriff says 2 of 9 people wounded in Michigan shooting at splash pad remain in critical condition

 PONTIAC, Mich.
-(AP) — Two of the nine people wounded in a weekend shooting at a suburban Detroit splash pad remain hospitalized in critical condition, including an eight-year-old boy who has "made amazing progress" after he was shot in the head, authorities said Monday.
+(AP) — Two of the nine people wounded in a weekend shooting at a suburban Detroit splash pad remain hospitalized in critical condition Monday, including an 8-year-old boy who has "made amazing progress" despite being shot in the head, authorities said.

 The child's 4-year-old brother was shot in the leg, and the boys’ mother was hit in the abdomen and leg during the random attack in Rochester Hills.
-The shooting was one of at least four mass shootings in the U.S. on Saturday and early Sunday.
+It was one of at least four mass shootings in the U.S. on Saturday and early Sunday.

-“Reeling would be an understatement,” Oakland County Sheriff Mike Bouchard said of the boys’ father during a news conference.
+“Reeling would be an understatement,” Oakland County Sheriff Mike Bouchard said of the family.
+“A family of four and three are in the hospital.”

 Michael Nash, 42, fired as many as 36 times Saturday, stopping several times to reload, police said.
 He subsequently went home to Shelby Township, where he killed himself.

-Bouchard said Nash had no connections to the splash pad or any victims.
-Investigators still have no information about the gunman's motive, and there is no indication anyone ever reported Nash's apparent mental health struggles, he said.

-Nash's neighbors told the Detroit News that his father died two years ago and that he lived with his mother, who has been traveling the United States.
+Michigan has a new law that empowers a judge to take away someone's guns if a family member steps forward about possible threats to that person or others.

+The 9 mm Glock handgun used in the splash pad shooting was purchased legally by Nash in 2015, Bouchard said.
+Investigators found 11 more weapons at the home.

 “He’s a loner.
-The blinds are always pulled over there,” neighbor Kyleen Duchene told the newspaper.
+The blinds are always pulled over there,” neighbor Kyleen Duchene told The Detroit News.

-Elsewhere in the U.S., six people were shot in a residential neighborhood in Lathrup Village, another Detroit suburb.
-Seven people were shot at a party in Methuen, Massachusetts, and eight people were shot during a Juneteenth celebration in Round Rock, Texas.
-Two people were killed in that shooting.

 Rochester Hills is about 15 miles (24 kilometers) south of Oxford, where in 2021 a 15-year-old fatally shot four high school students.